 Opening Times: Monday to Sunday from 6 pm to 1 am.

 At the Tutuban night market, you can buy anything from food, jewelry, clothes, houseware, and souvenirs.
 During the day it is a shopping mall but as the evening sets in, it turns into a market as vendors take over the main road with their stalls.

-A lot of the stuff at the market are pretty good knock offs at very good prices.
+A lot of the stuff at the market is pretty good knock-offs at very good prices.
 And I have to say the quality is very good but you do need to look around.

 The crowds at Tutuban are not bad, especially if comparing to some other markets in Manila.